benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 Our community has a new place in society.
 If any of what I’ve been saying resonates with you, let us suggest some just two ways we can assume our new place responsibly.

 Think about how many experiments you’ve run in the past year to crack a dataset for sport, or to see if a technique would give you a boost.
 Now think about the experiments you ran to help you find an explanation for a puzzling phenomenon you observed.
 We do a lot of the former.
 We could use a lot more of the latter.
 Simple experiments and simple theorems are the building blocks that help understand complicated larger phenomena.

-  Slide: "it's easier to train a bi-directional LSTM with attention than it is to compute the SVD of a large matrix".

 For now, most of our mature large scale computational workhorses are variants of gradient descent.
 Imagine the kinds of models and optimization algorithms we could explore if we had commodity large scale linear system solvers or matrix factorization engines.
 We don’t know how to solve this problem yet, but one worth solving.
 We are the group who can solve it.